Career Resources for LGBTQ Students

 • Employment benefits (including transgender-inclusive medical coverage)

-• Organizational LGBTQ competency (trainings, resources, or accountability measures)
+• Organizational LGBTQ competency (training sessions, resources, or accountability measures)

 • Public commitment to LGBTQ support